smungroo17/NaturalSelection/README.md

 	-	We get 	Death Rate = Birth Rate 	<=> 	N * D = B + N * R
 											<=>		N = B/(D - R) 		(Simplification of above equation)

+Point mutations (IMPORTANT!):

+	- 	Point mutations are inserted during replication.
+It is important to note that an individual DOESN'T CHANGE.
+		When an individual is born some way its genes don't change (EXACTLY AS IN THE WILD).

+	-	When replicating (making a copy of itself), an individual leads to a descendant X. That descendant has a 4% chance of suffering from a mutation touching its sight (distance at which it can see food and jump directly to it, see (*1)).
+		This mutation has a 50% chance of being advantageous (can see food at 15 units instead of 10 units) or disadvantageous (can see food at only 5 units instead of 10 units).

+	-	Therefore, the current probabilities are:
+			*	Advantageous mutation touching sight = 0.04 * 0.5 = 0.02 = 2% chance
+			*	Disadvantageous mutation touching sight = 0.04 * 0.5 = 0.02 = 2% chance

+	- MORE POINT MUTATIONS WILL BE ADDED, MAINLY MUTATIONS TOUCHING DISPLACEMENT IN x, y DIRECTION